An HIV Ministry in Knoxville, TN

 Donations and race proceeds will be used to raise awareness of HIV/AIDS in our community and help those living with HIV/AIDS, as well as to support the National Week of Prayer for the Healing of AIDS, and Smoky Mountain Lions Charities.

 The 5k run and walk will start and end at the Church of the Immaculate Conception.
 The course is an out and back route, beginning and ending at the Church of the Immaculate Conception, looping through Knoxville’s historic 4th and Gill neighborhood.
+Walkers are welcome.
 Race Route and Elevation

 All preregistered race participants will receive a long-sleeved shirt.
 Day of race registrants will receive shirts as supplies last.
 Water, sports drinks and snacks will be served after the race.